-St Barnabas is in the liberal catholic tradition, and on most Sundays has 2 services.
-One is at 9am and the other at 10.30.
-At 9am there are no hymns but at 10.30 there are hymns and music provided by our organist, supported on a regular basis by our occasional choir and music group.
+St Barnabas is in the liberal catholic tradition and, on most Sundays, has two services of Holy Communion: one at 9am and the other at 10.30am.
+At 9am there are no hymns, but at 10.30 there are hymns and music provided by a variety of organists, supported on a regular basis by our occasional choir.

-Being a liberal catholic church liturgy is at the heart of our devotional life, so our main services include traditional, as well as modern, sacred music, and incense is used.
+Being a liberal catholic church, we keep liturgy at the heart of our devotional life, so our main services include traditional as well as modern sacred music, and incense is used.

-As well as linking with a number of charities, including the Ace of Clubs project for the homeless and Christian Aid, Welcare, and the Children’s Society we try to serve the local community by running a community hall and putting on public events, which are open to all in the community.
-This year we have been very proud to work with Glass Door and provide a hearty meal and a safe place for homeless people on Friday nights throughout the winter.
-In recent years the novelist Tracy Chevalier and the poets Ruth Padel and Michael Symmons Roberts have given public readings, the philosopher Mark Vernon and the sociologist Eric Kaufmann have led discussions on vital topics, and numerous concerts and recitals have taken place.in 2013 the comedian and script writer Paul Kerensa joined us and Professor Chris Rapley gave an informative talk about Climate Science.
+As well as linking with a number of charities, including the Ace of Clubs project for the homeless, Christian Aid, Welcare, and the Children’s Society, we try to serve the local community by running a community hall and putting on public events, which are open to all in the community.
+This year we have been very proud to work with Glass Door homeless shelter to provide a hearty meal and a safe place for homeless people on Friday nights throughout the winter.
+In recent years, the novelist Tracy Chevalier and the poets Ruth Padel and Michael Symmons Roberts have given public readings; the philosopher Mark Vernon and the sociologist Eric Kaufmann have led discussions on vital topics, and numerous concerts and recitals have taken place. in 2013 the comedian and script-writer Paul Kerensa joined us, and Professor Chris Rapley gave an informative talk about Climate Science.

 We have strong links with most of our local schools.
 We conduct regular assemblies at Riversdale and Sheringdale primaries and on occasion at St Cecilia’s and Southfields Academy.